apache/openwhisk-wskdeploy/docs/wskdeploy_sequence_basic.md

 ## Creating a basic Action sequence

+OpenWhisk supports creating a composite action from sequencung multiple, compatible Actions.

 This example:
-- Shows how to use a sequence three compatible Actions together to process and augment raw data into a structured record.
+- Shows how to use a Manifest to sequence three Actions together to process and augment raw data into a structured record.

 ### Manifest File